 Chair, Education Foundation Board

-Linda graduated from UC Berkeley in 1966 and from the UC Berkeley Graduate School of Journalism in 1974.
+Linda Schacht graduated from UC Berkeley in 1966 and from the UC Berkeley Graduate School of Journalism in 1974.
 She worked as an Emmy Award-winning reporter at Newsroom on KQED and then at KPIX, the CBS station in San Francisco, until 1995.
 She taught broadcast journalism and documentary film at the UC Berkeley Graduate School of Journalism until 2017.
 She continues to write scripts for documentary films on a freelance basis.
 Linda lives in Berkeley with her husband, John.

-Jim graduated from UC Berkeley in 1981 with a degree in History while serving as the Sports Editor at The Daily Californian.
+Jim Rainey graduated from UC Berkeley in 1981 with a degree in History while serving as the Sports Editor at The Daily Californian.
 For almost 30 years Jim has worked as a reporter for the Los Angeles Times.
 He has reported on multiple presidential elections, the foster care system, the war in Iraq, and the environment and was on teams awarded the Pulitzer Prize for coverage of wildfires, the 1994 Northridge Earthquakes, and the 1997 North Hollywood Shootout.
 In 2015, he left the Times to work at Variety and NBC News.
-After 4 1/2 years he returned to the times where he is currently a roving reporter in California.
+After 4 1/2 years he returned to the Times where he is currently a roving reporter in California.

-De facto board members:
+Ex officio board members:

-2018-19 Managing publisher, The Daily Californian
+2021-22 Managing publisher, The Daily Californian

-2018-19 Staff representative, The Daily Californian
+Fall/Spring Staff representative, The Daily Californian